Adding users and user groups for protection

 3. Select ADD USERS to confirm.

-You cannot exclude Admin users from protection.
-If you specify an Admin user email, the user account shows as crossed-out in the Exceptions tab with the message Admin not excluded.
+You cannot exclude admin users from protection.
+If you specify an admin user email, the user account shows as crossed-out in the Exceptions tab with the message Admin not excluded.

 Adding users to protection

 Users can be added to protection individually, in groups, or by uploading a comma-separated value (CSV) file of user details.
+Coro can also add all users registered in a connected cloud application.

 Adding individual users

-To add users individually:
+To add specific users individually:

-1. On the Protected Users tab, select ADD USERS.
+1. On the Protected Users tab, select ADD USERS .

 Add users menu